 Electrochemotherapy is used to treat subcutaneous and cutaneous metastases – these are secondary tumours that arise in the skin after cancer has spread from its primary site.
 Surgical or radiation treatment can be used at the same time.

 - Metastatic or inoperable advanced basal cell carcinoma

 There are case reports of successful use of electrochemotherapy in:

-  Electrochemotherapy may be considered for any cutaneous tumour where surgery is difficult: for example, in elderly patients, there are large or numerous lesions, the patient is prone to keloid scarring, or to minimise aesthetic or functional defects.
+Electrochemotherapy may be considered for a cutaneous tumour where surgery is complicated: for example, in older patients, or where there are large or numerous lesions, the patient is prone to keloid scarring, or to minimise aesthetic or functional defects.
 It can be used in skin that has undergone radiation therapy.
 It is most effective in small tumours.
 Indications for treatment include: